francheska-guzman/brokerage/readme.md

 ### Challenges

-- I will be using for the first time oAuth.
-- I will be using for the first time AngularJS 2.
+- I will be using for the first time oAuth and AngularJS 2.
 - The buy and sell stocks will be a real interaction between opened accounts.

 </a>